-The plan area include the Columbia Wetlands Wildlife Management Area as well as privately held Nature Trust of BC and Nature Conservancy of Canada conservation lands.
+The plan area include the Columbia Wetlands Wildlife Management Area as well as conservation lands privately held by The Nature Trust of BC and The Nature Conservancy of Canada.
 The primary management focus for conservation lands is to conserve and manage important habitat for the benefit of regionally or internationally significant fish and wildlife species and habitat.
 Other specific uses or activities may occasionally be accommodated on conservation lands if they are compatible with the conservation objectives for a site or represent pre-existing rights such as a utility right of way.